Ideals in Deligne's category Rep(GL_\delta): Introduction

-A related notion is that of a \emph{tensor ideal}, i.e.~a collection of morphisms which is closed under arbitrary compositions and tensor products (see, for instance \cite[\S2.4]{CK}).
+A related notion is that of a \emph{tensor ideal}, i.e.~a collection of morphisms which is closed under arbitrary compositions and tensor products (see, for instance \cite[\S2.4]{CK} for a precise definition).
 A classification of tensor ideals in $\uRep(GL_\delta)$ would be a nice result, and the main result of this paper can be viewed as a step towards that classification.
 For more details on the relationship between ideals and tensor ideals we refer the reader to \cite[\S2.5]{CK}.

 On the other hand, ideals in the sense of Definition \ref{ideal} are interesting in their own right.
-For instance, nontrivial ideals in tensor categories will sometimes admit modified trace and dimension functions in the sense of \cite{GKP}.
-In \cite{CK} it was shown that if $\delta\in\Z_{\geq0}$ then the unique nontrivial ideal in Deligne's $\uRep(S_\delta)$ always admits a modified trace.
-It would be interesting to determine which nontrivial ideals in $\uRep(GL_\delta)$ admit modified traces.
+For instance, ideals will sometimes admit modified trace and dimension functions in the sense of \cite{GKP}.
+In \cite{CK} it was shown that if $\delta\in\Z_{\geq0}$ then the unique nontrivial proper ideal in Deligne's $\uRep(S_\delta)$ admits a modified trace.
+It would be interesting to determine which ideals in $\uRep(GL_\delta)$ admit modified traces.

 The proof of the main result of this paper relies heavily on results from \cite{CW}.
 The following items concerning the category $\uRep(GL_\delta)$ can be found in \emph{loc.~cit.}:

 I. An explicit construction of $\uRep(GL_\delta)$ using walled Brauer diagrams.